michaellihs/golab/doc/golab_user_emails_delete.md

 ### Options

 ```
-  -i, --email_id int   (required) id of email to be deleted
+  -e, --email_id int     (required) id of email to be deleted
   -h, --help             help for delete
-  -u, --user_id int    (optional) id of user to delete email from
+  -u, --user_id string   (optional) id or username of user to delete email from
 ```

 ### Options inherited from parent commands